Custards, Pennsylvania

 Custards is an unincorporated community in Greenwood Township, Crawford County, Pennsylvania, United States.
 Custards is located on Pennsylvania Route 285, west of Cochranton and is near Interstate 79 and U.S. Route 19.

+History

 According to the author Robert Waites, the name may have been due to Benjamin Custard, who in 1788 received a 300 acre land grant, which he'd called Custard's Delight.
 Another possible name origin was put forth by two Crawford County historians, who stated that the community was named for Richard Custard, who settled in the area in 1797.

 From about 1810 to 1830 Richard Custard ran the Black Horse Tavern.

+During the 1880s Custards had two harness shops, two blacksmith shops, two general stores, a steam-and-water powered gristmill and sawmill, as well as several dwellings.

+Former post office

 Custards' first post office was established in 1838, but was later discontinued.
 In 1849 the post office was re-established, and operated until being discontinued in 1902.